Aditya is an Azure DevOps and Infrastructure Virtualization Architect with experience in automation,... | See full bio

 - Parallels Desktop 16.5 for Mac Standard Edition – For Home & Student Use - $49.99

 - Parallels Desktop Pro Edition – For Professional Developers, Testers, and Power Users – $49.99

 Both these upgrade editions are available for one-time purchase as well as yearly subscription plans.

 Note: All these pricing plans are for one computer.

 Parallels, Inc. also offers 30-day money-back guarantee for products purchased from their website and retail outlets.
-However, to receive a full refund for products purchase from retail stores, customers need to return the product along with its original box with the UPC bar code intact, all print materials that came in the box, and purchase receipt.
+However, to receive a full refund from retail stores, customers need to return the product as if it was new.
+This means its original box with the UPC bar code intact, all print materials in the box, and purchase receipt.